- Early prospecting started in the region.

 St. Andrew Goldfields Ltd. deciding that the Quebec Sturgeon River Gold Mine was a non-core asset due to primarily to its location, and it being non-proximal its key operating mines.

-The following is a description of exploration work completed by LAURION Mineral Exploration Inc. on the Ishkoday property from 2007 to 2014.
+The following is a description of exploration work completed by LAURION Mineral Exploration Inc. on the Ishkoday property from 2007.

 LAURION Mineral Exploration Inc., acquired the Ishkoday from St. Andrew Goldfields Ltd., and completed an independent environmental due diligence report.
 The report found the historic waste stockpile and tailings located on Ishkoday from the former Quebec Sturgeon River Gold Mine (1936-1942) to be non-acid generating and fairly benign.